 Do you have a company office manual?
 Most small businesses do not, yet most large (fortune 500) companies do.
 What does that say about the importance of policies and procedures to your organization?
 One thing is clear, if you want to grow into a large enterprise, then eventually you will need a company office manual to provide the instruction and guidance your employees require.
 What is the purpose of an office manual?

-Over the years, large companies have learned to create an company office manual that documents important recurring business tasks.
+Over the years, large companies have learned to create an company office manual that documents important recurring business tasks with policies and procedures for carrying out the task.
 Otherwise they find themselves re-inventing the wheel with every new employee.
 When it comes to training you really only have two decisions to make: either provide training using an instruction manual, or leave the new employee to figure their job out on their own (one mistake at a time).
 Which method are you using?

 Do your employees have the information they need in an office manual for your key business processes?
 Having a clear picture of the finished product helps your employees understand what the output should look like.
 This allows them to catch mistakes and fix them before they are passed on to the next person as waste.

 Examples of outputs include charted process metrics, measurements, pictures, mated parts, or anything that provides instant feedback to the employee.

 Small businesses that want to grow into a large enterprise need a company office manual to provide the coaching and guidance that each employee needs to do their job.
 Your instruction manual acts as an important training aid, guiding the worker, and helping to reduce mistakes.

 Writing Company Manuals does not have to be difficult.
 Now you can save yourself the time it takes to research laws, regulations, and standards.
 Start by downloading free sample policies and procedures as a guide and save yourself valuable time, trouble and the stress of writing your own company office procedure manuals.